open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 A _message creation context_ allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
-The message creation context is created by the producer and must be propagated to the consumer(s).
-It must not be altered by intermediaries.
+The message creation context is created by the producer and should be propagated to the consumer(s).
+It should not be altered by intermediaries.
 This context helps to model dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.

 Instrumentors are required to instrument producer and consumer applications so that context is attached to messages and extracted from messages in a coordinated way.
 Future versions of these conventions might recommend [context propagation according to certain industry standards](#standards-for-context-propagation).
+If the message creation context cannot be attached to the message and propagated, consumer traces cannot be directly correlated to producer traces.

 ### Requirements